lvwerra/jupyterplot/README.md

 ## What is it?

 This is a library to generate real-time plots in Jupyter notebooks with a tqdm-like interface.
-It is largely based on the [python-lrcurve](https://github.com/AndreasMadsen/python-lrcurve) by Andreas Madsen.
+It is largely based on the [python-lrcurve](https://github.com/AndreasMadsen/python-lrcurve) library by Andreas Madsen.

 ![single-plot](notebooks/images/plot_multiple_static.gif)